dlteel94/cowsays-hipchat/README.md

 Get help text that explains each command and how to use it.
 Check this command regularly to learn about new features.

 #### Contributors
-The following Github users have contributed to this project (with thier contributions making it to the master branch.
-This list will be updated on a regular basis.
+The following Github users have contributed to this project (with thier contributions making it to the master branch.  **You should add your Github username to this list at the end when subitting a PR if it is not already on the list.
+Please maintain order.**
 - dlteel94